MuseMusicBot/MuseBot/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 If you want to improve this bot, feel free to make a pull request or fork this project.
 At this state, the bot is considered mostly finished and will not see much commits from us.
-If you do decide to use this bot as a template for your own, we will appreciate if you could credit us somewhere.
+If you do decide to use this bot as a template for your own, we would appreciate if you could credit us somewhere.
 The bot is not perfect and we are aware there are some issues with it, but since they function we are considering this to be good enough.

 Some issues we are aware of: